CVMix/CVMix-src/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-CVMix is [licensed](LICENSE.txt) under Apache 2.0 with the [LLVM exception](https://lwn.net/Articles/701155/) to explicitly allow it to be included in projects licensed under GPLv2.
+CVMix is [licensed](LICENSE.txt) under Apache 2.0 with the [LLVM exception](https://lwn.net/Articles/701155/) to explicitly allow it to be included in and distributed with projects licensed under GPLv2 such as the General Ocean Turbulence Model ([GOTM](https://gotm.net/portfolio/)).
+This exception also allows such projects to publish the CVMix source code as supplementary material to scientific journal articles.